Haunted El Paso: The Supernatural Tales of the Former Houston Elementary

 The Ghosts of Houston Elementary (Now CCTA)

-Lucy called in to Mike and Tricia Mornings and told us that when she was a volunteer at Houston Elementary back in the day staff would always talk about what she referred to as "the man dressed in black."
+Lucy called in to the radio show and told us that when she was a volunteer at Houston Elementary back in the day staff would always talk about what she referred to as "the man dressed in black."
 According to Lucy, he would appear and then quickly disappear, and recounted how the ghostly apparition once brought the office secretary to tears.

 Another one of our listeners, who goes by LibertyBelle, currently works at the Raymond Telles Academy, which is adjacent to CCTA and part of the huge complex that housed the former Houston Elementary.
 “My office is right next to the principal’s office," she told us in an app chat.